 were chained tightly to plank beds.

-Project is using "Historically Correct Words" that some
+Disclaimer: This Genealogy Project uses "Historically Correct Words" that